Tips to improve your UX/UI experience

 - Use a sticky menu

-- Navigation labels should be specific and contain only with 2-3 words.
+- Navigation labels should be specific and contain only 2-3 words.
 The first word is the most informative word

 - Use the breadcrumbs to show users where they are